 - Cut-off threshold.
 Criteria for excluding inputs and outputs based on their contribution (%) to the total mass and energy.
 If this contribution is lower than a certain threshold (cut-off), these flows can be ignored [9]. - Ecoinvent.
 Life cycle inventory database for materials, chemicals, power generation systems, transport and waste treatment processes [4]. - Environmental impact.
 Any negative or beneficial modification of the environment, resulting wholly or in part from environmental aspects [17] that is to say elements of the activities, products or services of an organization that can interact with the environment [18]. - Environmental product declaration (EPD).
-Environmental declaration providing quantified environmental data for a product using predetermined parameters based on the ISO 14040:2006 and ISO 14044:2006 standards related to life cycle assessment [18,19] as well as the ISO 14025:2006 standard related to type III environmental declarations [8]. - Functional unit (FU).
+Environmental declaration providing quantified environmental data for a product using predetermined parameters based on the ISO 14040:2006, ISO 14044:2006 and ISO 14025:2006 standards related to life cycle assessment [8,18,19]. - Functional unit (FU).
 Quantified performance of a product system intended to be used as a reference unit in a life cycle assessment [18]. - Life cycle assessment (LCA).
 Compilation and evaluation of the inputs and outputs (inventory) as well as the assessment of potential environmental impacts of a product during its life cycle [18]. - Product category rules (PCR).
 A set of specific rules, requirements and guidelines for the development of EPDs [9].
+The PCR Part B referenced is the PCR "UL Environment Product category rules for building-related products and services.
+Part B: Asphalt Shingles, Built-up Asphalt Membrane Roofing and Modified Bituminous Membrane Roofing EPD Requirements".